The Gamtoos River, Eastern Cape

 South Africa's first inhabitants, the Mfengu and the Khoi people, once lived around Hankey in Gamtoos River Valley centuries ago.

-The Gamtoos River features quite a mix of natural attractions from its large citrus farm, the largest in the area, to 3 small historical villages.
-Its nearly 8 km-long beach offers you a chance to stretch your legs and unwind.
-You can also swim in its Atlantic coast waters.
+The lower Gamtoos River Valley features a mix of natural attractions from its large citrus farm, the largest in the area, to three small historical villages set in a beautiful valley as the river flows to the sea,

-A visit to Hankey, Loerie and Pantensie, 3 villages near the Gamtoos River Mouth will open you up to the historical importance of this area.
-At Patensie, spend some quiet time around the Kouga Dam, South Africa's first dam to have 2 curvatures and, if the river is overflowing, you can hear it roar like a lion - for ‘gamtoos' means ‘the roaring lion' in Khoi language.
+A visit to Hankey, Loerie and Pantensie will open you up to the historical importance of this area.
+At Patensie, spend some quiet time around the Kouga Dam, South Africa's first dam to have two curvatures and, if the river is overflowing, you can hear it roar like a lion (gamtoos' means ‘the roaring lion' in Khoi language).

-Hankey not only has the largest sundial in the Southern Hemisphere but is also the burial place of Sarah Baartman, the Khoisan girl who was once 'enticed' to go to Europe, only to be exhibited as a freak in Paris, where she died in 1816.
+Hankey not only has the largest sundial in the Southern Hemisphere.
+It's also the burial place of Sarah Baartman, the Khoisan girl who was once 'enticed' to go to Europe, only to be exhibited as a freak in Paris, where she died in 1816.
 Her remains only returned to South Africa in 2002 for a proper burial, and her burial site is here is now a heritage site.